-See the Configuring credential profiles for MDM restrictions section in the Mobile Identity Management guide for details.
+See the Configuring credential profiles for MDM restrictions section in the Mobile Identity Management guide or the Creating the mobile identity document credential profile section in the Mobile Identity Documents guide for details.

 11.3.1.6 PIN Settings

 Note: You may be able to create a set of PIN options that make it impossible to log in.
 For example, if you set the Maximum PIN Length to 4, and the Minimum PIN Length to 4, you might expect to be able to enter 4-digit PINs.
 However, if the card does not allow you to change the minimum length and has this value set to 6, you end up with a card which cannot be issued - you cannot enter a PIN that is 4 characters or less, and 6 characters or more.